WallStreetMojo

 • The probability of each outcome remains constant from trial to trial

-• It provides us with the frequency distribution of the possible number of successful outcomes in a given number of trials where each of these given trials has the same probability of success.
+• It provides us with the frequency distribution of the possible number of successful outcomes in a given number of trials where each has the same probability of success.

 • Each trial in a binomial experiment can result in just two possible outcomes.
 Hence, the name is ‘binomial.’
-One of these outcomes is known as success and the other as a failure.
-For instance, people who are sick may respond to a treatment or not.
+One of these outcomes is known as success, and the other as a failure.
+For instance, sick people may respond to a treatment or not.

-• Similarly, when we toss a coin, we can have only two types of outcomes: heads or tails.
+• Similarly, when tossing a coin, we can have only two outcomes: heads or tails.
 The binomial distribution is a discrete distribution used in statistics, which is different from a continuous distribution.

 An example of a binomial experiment is tossing a coin, say thrice.
 When we flip a coin, only two outcomes are possible – heads and tails.
 The probability of each outcome is 0.5.
 Since the coin is tossed thrice, the number of trials is fixed, that is 3.
-The probability of each toss is not influenced by other tosses.
+Other tosses do not influence the probability of each toss.

 Binomial distribution finds its applications in social science statistics.
-It is used for developing models for dichotomous outcome variables where there are two outcomes.
+It is used to develop models for dichotomous outcome variables with two outcomes.
 An example of this is whether Republicans or Democrats would win the election.

 Binomial Distribution Formula in Excel (with excel template)